SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-Write a function that gets an integer and calculates the area of a square with the side `a`.
+Create a program that gets an integer and calculates the area of a square with the side `a`.
 - you get a number in the argument of the function
 - multiply it yourself and
 - print the result in the console